Luxoft/qml-coreui/docs/topics/refactor.md

 }
 ```

-We can revert this by looking at the singleton usage in one component and move the usage up to the root level.
+We can revert this by looking at the singleton usage in a component and move the usage up to the root level.

 ```diff
 // TitlePanel.qml